 IT IS NOT YOUR FAULT.
 This is the first thing to remember.
 It is never a victim’s fault when a perpetrator decides and chooses to commit violence against another person.
 It is something beyond your control.
 In Manitoba, there is ready assistance and support for sexual assault victims.
-There are many programs run by people who are trained to help you move forward and begin your recovery.
+There are many programs run by experts who are trained to help you move forward and begin your recovery.

 What is Sexual Assault?

 Sexual assault is “sexual activity where consent is not obtained or freely given”.
 It is intentional sexual contact, characterized by use of force, threats, intimidation, abuse of authority, or when the victim does not or cannot consent.

 Consent is an important element in this equation.
 Without the consent of both parties, it is a criminal offence, regardless of age.
 Consent means freely giving permission for something to happen.
 It requires that a person voluntarily agrees by showing it through words or action that they will engage in the sexual activity.
 But remember, consent can be taken back at any time by simply saying that you want to stop or by your actions.
 Consenting to one sexual act does not mean consenting to another.
 Also, even if you’ve had sex with someone before does not mean you consent every time going forward.
 There has to be mutual consent each time even between long-time partners and spouses.

 What to do if you are a victim of sexual assault?

 - Call 911 especially when you feel that you are still in danger.

 - Go to a safe place.
 This can be your home, or a friend’s place.
 This should be a shelter where you are safe from the perpetrator.

 - Preserve evidence.
 If possible, don’t change your clothes, wash or bathe.